OS X Mavericks full review

 Apple launched OS X Mavericks on 22 October and - most surprisingly - it is a free upgrade for all versions of Mac OS X going back to Snow Leopard.
 Read on for more details about Mavericks, its release, specs and features, in our Mac OS X Mavericks review.

 Update, 24 Feb 2015: Lots has happened since we wrote this review of OS X Mavericks.
 Apple has launched a new version of OS X: Yosemite.
 And we've written lots of articles about it.
 Check out our Mac OS X Yosemite review; our OS X Mavericks vs OS X Yosemite comparison; and our OS X Mavericks vs OS X Yosemite speed testing article.
-And remember to visit our Yosemite topic zone, for all your Yosemite-related needs.

 The cat may never again be let out of the bag.
 Not by the measure of new updates of Apple's computer operating system anyway.
 With the tenth version after 12 years of the primary interface for every Macintosh, Apple has abandoned its big-cat codenames for Mac OS X and plumped for 'Mavericks', a seemingly random title from a surfer's beach in California that's named after, here quite ironically, a dog.